MaxArt2501/object-observe/readme.md

 ## To do

-* `Array.observe` and `Array.unobserve` - they're pretty much doable, I just have to figure out the best way to support them;
+* `Array.observe` and `Array.unobserve` - they're pretty much doable, I just have to figure out the best way to support them - it looks like the `"splice"` event must be internally supported too;
 * consider and eventually deliver support for `reconfigure` and `setPrototype` events, maybe creating a "full" and a "light" version of the polyfill;
 * some deeper considerations about whether using `Object.prototype.watch` or not;
 * support for DOM nodes;
-* consider taking advantage of `Map` whenever possible;
 * code tests, documentation, optimization and cleanup.

 ## License